emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Galois Counter Mode with Secure Short Tags {#GCM-SST}

+This section defines the Galois Counter Mode with Secure Short Tags (GCM-SST) AEAD algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
+GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
+The two main differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q and that new subkeys H and Q are derived for each nonce.
+This enables short tags with forgery probability close to ideal.

 GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four octet string parameters.
 A secret key K, a nonce N, a plaintext P, and the associated data A. The keystream generator is instantiated with K and N. The keystream MUST NOT depend on P and A. The minimum and maximum length of all parameters depends on the keystream generator.
-The keystream generator produces a keystream Z of 128-bit chunks where z[1] is the first chunks.
+The keystream generator produces a keystream Z consisting of 128-bit chunks where z[1] is the first chunk.
 The first three chunks z[1], z[2], and z[3] are used as the three subkeys H, Q, and M. The following keystream chunks are used to encrypt the plaintext.
+Instead of GHASH {{GCM}}, GCM-SST makes use of the POLYVAL function {{RFC8452}}, which results in more efficient software implementations on little-endian architectures.

-## Encryption steps:
+## Encryption

 Input: Four variable length octet strings, key K, nonce N, plaintext P, and associated data A.
 Output: One variable length octet string the ciphertext ct, and one fixed length octet string the tag T of length tag_length.